SuperOfficeDocs/superoffice-docs/docs/apps/activate-custom-app.md

 description: Activate custom application # (Required) Important for SEO.
 Recommended character length is 115-145 characters including spaces.
 author: {github-id}             # Your GitHub alias.
 keywords:
-so.topic:                       # article, howto, reference, concept, guide
+so.topic: howto            # article, howto, reference, concept, guide

 # Optional fields.
 Don't forget to remove # if you need a field.
 so.envir: cloud           # cloud or onsite